aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-document/convert-powerpoint-documents-to-other-file-formats/converting-a-presentation-to-a-specified-format/_index.md

 ## **Introduction**

-The following method allows you to convert a PowerPoint presentation to a specified format by passing a local file.
-The result of the conversion will be obtained immediately for saving to a local file as well.
-In addition, you can also specify a folder in a storage containing external fonts that can be used in the presentation, and other options.
+The following method allows you to transfer a PowerPoint presentation from a local file to a Cloud Storage, convert the presentation to a desired format and obtain the result.

 ## **API Information**